Page 1: Biography

 Novelist, short-story writer, soldier, editor, publisher, critic

-This biography, written by Keith Ovenden, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in March, 2006.
+This biography, written by Keith Ovenden, was first published in the Dictionary of New Zealand Biography in 2000, and updated in March, 2006.

 Daniel Marcus Davin was born in Invercargill on 1 September 1913, the second son and fourth child of Mary Magdalene Sullivan and her husband, Patrick Davin, a railway guard.
 His parents were working-class Irish Catholics, and Dan grew up immersed in their culture: its love of language, story-telling and song, its religious faith, family life and belief in hard work, its fondness for drink, wit and conviviality.